kwasniew/hyperbook/manuscript/ch8.md

 * `isSaving: true` and `error: ""` (request is pending)
 * `isSaving: true` and `error: "Post cannot be saved."` (**should be impossible**)

 The last combination should be impossible.
-But the way we modelled our state makes it possible.
+But the way we modeled our state makes it possible.
 Of course, you can write some tests to verify the combination never occurs.
 But you can also model your state to **make the impossible state impossible**.

 The request status can be in 1 of 3 valid states: